microbecode/zk-languages/cairo/README.md

 ## Stand-alone usage

-1. Follow the official installation instructions to install [Scarb](https://docs.swmansion.com/scarb/download.html), which is Cairo's unofficial package manager
+1. Follow the official installation instructions to install Scarb with [starkup](https://docs.swmansion.com/scarb/download.html#install-via-starkup-installation-script).
+Scarb is Cairo's unofficial package manager
 1. Run `scarb build`.
 This builds the program
 1. Run `scarb execute --print-program-output --arguments 2,3`.
 This runs the program and generates an execution folder inside the `target` folder.
 1. Run `scarb prove --execution-id 1` to generate a proof for the execution.
 This utilizes the [S-two](https://github.com/starkware-libs/stwo) prover.